-In the course of that year, I learned something invaluable: When you find even one person whose expertise and judgment you can absolutely rely upon, you’ve found something more valuable than all the start-up capital in the world.
+In that year, I learned something invaluable: When you find even one person whose expertise and judgment you can rely upon, you’ve found something more valuable than all the start-up capital in the world.
 Because that one trusted adviser’s perspective contributes significantly to your total situational awareness.

 Don’t Trust Conventional Wisdom